agerwitz/ultimate-guide-to-bosh/README.md

 The three `Process` entries above match directly to the three `Processes` items in the `bosh instances --ps` output in the preceding section.
 This is where this information comes from.

-Inside each VM we delegate to [Monit](https://mmonit.com/monit/) to start, stop, and monitor the health of processes.
+Inside each VM we delegate to [Monit](https://mmonit.com/monit/) to start, stop and monitor the health of processes.

 Monit plays a small but vital role within every BOSH deployment running on Linux servers.
 Monit has been the process monitoring heart of BOSH instances since before BOSH was publicly open sourced in 2012.
-And ever since 2012, every single Product Manager of BOSH has said "we will replace Monit with something else".
+And ever since 2012, every single Product Manager of BOSH has said, "We will replace Monit with something else."

-If you learn about using BOSH on Windows you will discover that instead of Monit we use native Windows Services to start, stop, repair processes.
-But for Linux, its Monit.
+If you learn about using BOSH on Windows, you will discover that instead of Monit, we use native Windows Services to start, stop and repair processes.
+But for Linux, it's Monit.

-The good news is that Monit has an [extensive set of configuration](https://mmonit.com/monit/documentation/monit.html#THE-MONIT-CONTROL-FILE) that you might wish to use in future to describe good process behaviour.
+The good news is that Monit has an [extensive set of configuration](https://mmonit.com/monit/documentation/monit.html#THE-MONIT-CONTROL-FILE) that you might wish to use in future to describe good process behavior.

 Let's regroup and reestablish what we know: